-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs and moderate-income people and those with special needs and projects that prevent homelessness and strengthen economic opportunities for the low- and moderate-income residents of Newport Beach.
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs that is not affordable to low-income residents.
+To address these obstacles, the City is investing CDBG funds through the 2019-2020 Action Plan in projects that provide public services to low-and moderate-income people, prevent homelessness and address special needs populations to strengthen economic opportunities for the low- and moderate-income residents of Newport Beach.

-Based on the Strategic Plan, the City is allocating 100 percent of its non-administrative CDBG funds for program year 2017-2018 to projects and activities that benefit low- and moderate-income people throughout the City.
+Based on the Strategic Plan, the City is allocating 100 percent of its non-administrative CDBG funds for program year 2019-2020 to projects and activities that benefit low- and moderate-income people throughout the City.

-The primary obstacles to meeting the underserved needs of low- and moderate-income people include lack of funding from federal, state and other local sources and the high cost of housing that is not affordable to low-income residents.
-To address these obstacles, the City is investing CDBG funds through the 2017-2018 Action Plan in projects that provide public services to low-
+The primary obstacles to meeting the underserved needs of low- and moderate-income people include lack of funding from federal, state and other local sources and the high cost of housing